 ASX RECOMMENDATION COMPANY'S COMMENT 3.
-Promote ethical and responsible decision ma sking 3.1.
+3. Promote ethical and responsible decision making 3.1.
 Companies should establish a code of conduct and disclose the code or a summary of the code as to: the practices necessary to maintain confidence in the company's integrity; the practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders; and the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
 The Board has adopted a Code of Conduct that applies to Directors, executives and employees of the Company and as such complies with Recommendation 3.1.
 A copy of the Code of Conduct is available on the Company's website.
 3.2.
 Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
 The policy should include requirements for the board to establish measureable objectives for achieving gender diversity and for the board to assess annually both the objectives and progress in achieving them.
 The Board has adopted a Diversity Policy that details the purpose of the policy and employee selection and appointment guidelines, and as such complies with Recommendation 3.2.
 3.3.
 Companies should disclose in each annual report the measureable objectives for achieving gender diversity set by the board in accordance with the diversity policy and progress in achieving them.
 The Company has disclosed in its annual report its measurable objectives for achieving gender diversity and its progress towards achieving them, and as such complies with Recommendation 3.3.
 3.4.
 Companies should disclose in each annual report the proportion of women employees in the whole organisation, women in senior executive positions and women on the board.
 The Company has published disclosure regarding the number of women employed in the organisation in its annual report.
 3.5.
-Companies should provide the information indicated in the Guide to reporting on Principle 3.
+Companies should provide the information indicated in the Guide to reporting on Principle 3 .
 The Company has provided the information indicated in the Guide and has published the relevant policies on its website.
 4. Safeguard integrity in financial reporting 4.1.
 The board should establish an audit committee.
 The Company does not have a separate Audit Committee and as such does not comply with Recommendation 4.1.
 The full Board will carry out the function of an Audit Committee.
 The Board believes that the Company is not of sufficient size to warrant a separate Audit Committee and that the full Board is able to meet objectives of best practice and discharge its duties in this area.
-4.2.
-The audit committee should be structured so that it: consists only of non-executive directors; consists of a majority of independent directors; is chaired by an independent chair, who is not chair of the board; and has at least three members.
-The Company does not have a separate Audit Committee and as such does not comply with the composition requirements of Recommendation 4.2.